 Dear [ ] ,

-The undersigned are all government officials who have agreed to serve on the second Accountability and Review Team of the Internet Corporation for Assigned Names and Numbers (ICANN).
+The undersigned are all government officials who have agreed to serve on the second Accountability and Transparency Review Team (ATRT) of the Internet Corporation for Assigned Names and Numbers (ICANN).
 We are participating because of our strong commitment to the multistakeholder approach to Internet policymaking and our desire to strengthen ICANN to serve as a model multistakeholder organization for the world.

 The overall responsibility of the ATRT, as set by the Affirmation of Commitments, is to review ICANN’s commitments to maintain and improve robust mechanisms for public input, accountability, and transparency and to ensure that the outcomes of its decision-making will reflect the public interest and be accountable to all stakeholders.
 Within that responsibility, the Review Team will assess the role and effectiveness of ICANN’s Governmental Advisory Committee and its interaction with the Board and make recommendations for improvement to ensure consideration by ICANN of GAC input on the public policy aspects of the technical coordination of the Domain Name System (DNS).